kevinjl321/project-edge/README.md

 ## Available Scripts

-In the project directory, you can run:
+In this project, you can run:

 ### `yarn start`